FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-1.md

             s_x = quant_input_unsigned.scale
             s_w = self.model_int8.fc.weight().q_scale()
             x1 = self.fc(quant_input_unsigned.tensor.double() - z_x)
+            # this next step is equivalent to dequantizing the output of the fully connected layer
+            # it not exactly equivalent since I already subtracted the two zero points
+            # you can derive a much longer quantization formula that multiplies W_q * X_q and has additional terms
+            # you can then put W_q in the fc layer and X_q in the forward pass
+            # and then use all those additional terms in the below step to requantize
+            # in embedded systems its easy to use the formulation here
             x1 = x1 * (s_x * s_w)
             return x1